 A symposium on business, human rights and the role of home states

-Canadian and international leaders from government, business, academia, the legal profession and civil society gathered in Ottawa on September 28, 2017 for the Bringing Responsibility Home symposium, to examine the role of home state governments in addressing the human rights challenges associated with transnational business.
+Canadian and international leaders from government, business, academia, the legal profession and civil society gathered in Ottawa on September 28, 2017 for the Bringing Responsibility Home symposium, to examine the role of home states in addressing the human rights challenges associated with transnational business.

-The symposium, presented by Above Ground and the International Corporate Accountability Roundtable on the eve of Canada’s G7 presidency, attracted nearly 150 participants.
+The symposium, presented by Above Ground and the International Corporate Accountability Roundtable, attracted nearly 150 participants.
 They explored ground-breaking international developments relating to business and human rights, and opportunities for Canada to emerge as a leader in this rapidly evolving field.